ogonz007/neuron/PSEUDOCODE.md

 <ol>
   <li>This is particularly useful if you are working in a brownfield program, where you need to consider how your additions to the program will co-exist with previous code</li>
   <li>Makes you think through the logical flow of your program</li>
-  <li>Can help you see where using a function may be naturally benefitial to the architecture of your program</li>
+  <li>Can help you see where using a function may be naturally beneficial to the architecture of your program</li>
 </ol>

 Rules:
 <ol>
   <li>Separate different components by using different symbols to indicate:</li>
   <ul>
-    <li>the begging and end of the program</li>
+    <li>the beginning and end of the program</li>
     <li>input and output of the program</li>
     <li>assignment of a value to a variable, constant, or parameter</li>
     <li>a point where a decision is made</li>